 At 27,000 ppm, just a spark can ignite ethylene and cause a deadly explosion.
 We have an entire section of our web site devoted to the explosions that can result from excessive ethylene: ethylene explosions.
 However, when using our products as directed, reaching the explosive level is not possible.
 The explosive level is about 200 times greater than the level necessary to initiate ripening.
 Always use our generators in ripening rooms that are 45 cubic meters or larger..

 Ethylene is used to ‘degreen’ citrus.

-This is a natural process that triggers pigment changes: the loss of green peel color by removing the chlorophyll, which allows the orange or yellow to fully cover the entire peel.
-No loss of flavor is caused; this is merely a continuation of the natural plant process.
+This is a natural process that triggers pigment changes: the loss of green peel colour by removing the chlorophyll, which allows the orange or yellow to fully cover the entire peel.
+No loss of flavour is caused; this is merely a continuation of the natural plant process.

 The following are common questions about the use of ethylene gas in the ripening process.
-The material is reprinted from a fact sheet that has been available to the industry for many years.
+The material is reprinted from a fact sheet1 that has been available to the industry for many years.

 What is the effect of ethylene on fruit ripening?

 Ethylene can promote ripening in tomatoes, bananas, citrus, pineapples, dates, persimmons, pears, apples, melons, mangos, avocados, papayas and jujubes – a clear indication that the action of ethylene is general and widespread amongst a number of fruits.
 It is clear that ethylene is a ripening hormone – a chemical substance produced by fruits with the specific biological phenomenon of accelerating the normal process of fruit maturation and senescence.

 What do you mean ‘promote’ the ripening process?